daria-1114/VOY/README.md

 - button for deleting items instead of just clicking on them
 - pdf documents
+- api narrative generation for pictures & video/ audio to text for audio
+- location service updating every 30 min and then shuts off
+- date and hour of pictures
+- chapters per day in the beggining
+- summary per day

 THE STEPS ARE SET TO APPEAR IN THE DIARY AFTER TWO MINUTES FOR TESTING PURPOSES!!!